agrimaan/Agrimaan/agrimaan-app/README.md

 - Standardization and synchronization of agricultural data
 - Enhanced traceability and transparency

+### Marketplace and Order Management
+- Direct buying and selling of agricultural products
+- Order tracking from placement to delivery
+- Quality and rating system for products and sellers

 ## Technology Stack

 ### Frontend
 - React.js with TypeScript
 - Material-UI for UI components
-- Redux for state management
+- Redux Toolkit for state management
 - Chart.js for data visualization
-- Leaflet.js for field mapping
+- Leaflet.js for Fields mapping

 ### Backend
 - Node.js with Express